microsoft/vcpkg-docs/vcpkg/produce/test-registry-ports-ado.md

 #customer intent: As an advanced vcpkg user, I want to add continuous integration to test the vcpkg ports in my custom Git registry
 ---

-# Test your custom registry ports using vcpkg with GitHub Actions
+# Test your custom registry ports using vcpkg with Azure DevOps

-Once you have set up a custom registry of vcpkg ports, you may want to add Continous Integration to validate that all your dependencies can be built successfully.
+Once you have set up a custom registry of vcpkg ports, you may want to add continous integration to validate that all your dependencies can be built successfully.

-The main vcpkg registry at [Microsoft/vcpkg](<https://github.com/Microsoft/vcpkg>) is tested by the vcpkg team using Continuous Integration (CI) with Azure DevOps.
+The main vcpkg registry at [Microsoft/vcpkg](<https://github.com/Microsoft/vcpkg>) is tested by the vcpkg team using a continuous integration (CI) pipeline with Azure DevOps.
 This ensures that adding new packages or updating existing ones does not break consumers.

 In this article, we show you how to set up a CI environment to test the vcpkg ports in your own registry.